Revision: Mon, 28 Apr 2025 23:00:56 GMT

 // Your code here

-In this example, even though the request scope might have a default binding for SomeInterface::class, this specific run of the scope is using AnotherImplementation::class.
+Here, even if the request scope has a default binding for SomeInterface, this specific run uses AnotherImplementation.

 php